utdata/csvkit-nicar/README.md

 This session is good for: People who want a solution for working with multiple​​ CSV files without having to open Excel or to join or merge files without a database.

-Created for the 2018 CAR Conference on March 8-11, 2018 in Chicago.
-By [Christian McDonald](http://github.com/critmcdonald).
+Created b [Christian McDonald](http://github.com/critmcdonald) for the [2018 CAR Conference](https://www.ire.org/conferences/nicar18/) on March 8-11, 2018 in Chicago.

-This lecture assumes use of Macintosh with csvkit installed globally using Python 3.6.
+This lecture assumes use of Macintosh with [csvkit](https://csvkit.rtfd.org) installed globally using Python 3.6.

 ## Our scenario